 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
 The reasons for this are complex and are often multi-faceted.
-We understand that we need as a school to have clear mechanisms and procedures in place to identify and report incidents or concerns.
-We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the school.
+We understand that we need to have clear mechanisms and procedures in place to identify and report incidents or concerns.
+We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in our academy.